Twenty-four teacher-scholars joined the faculty this academic year.

 My work focuses on understanding the underlying structure and composition of the universe.
 Why is gravity so much weaker than the other forces of nature?
 What is the theory of dark matter?
 What is the origin of matter?

-Also joining the faculty this year are Treva Ellison, an assistant professor of geography and of women, gender, and sexuality studies; and Patricia Lopez, an assistant professor of geography.
+Also joining the faculty this year is Treva Ellison, an assistant professor of geography and of women, gender, and sexuality studies.